 Heat aren't rushing to close the books on this season

-The NBA draft lottery is in May, the draft happens in June and free agency arrives in July.
 Changing from the normal end-of-season schedule, the Heat have told players - whether they're about to become free agents or not - that they're welcome to stick around and keep working over the coming weeks.
+So while Monday was the start of the traditional exit meetings with coach Erik Spoelstra and team officials, it wasn't a true parting of ways for the offseason.

 Add your comments below